Selam-tk7/MyFirstJavaProject/README.md

-# MyFirstJavaProject
+# MyJavaProjects
-MyFirstJavaProject to practice using Github
+Simple but effective JavaProject i practiced using Github